Samsung/TizenRT/docs/LoadableAppsConfigurationUserGuide.md

 #### Optional configurations

 These are not a part of the core loadable apps but can be optionally enabled to test some of the features.
-Make sure that the maximum task size is increased to accomodate the extra tests enabled.
+Make sure that the maximum task size is increased to accommodate the extra tests enabled.

 1. If MPU is enabled, MPU test can also be enabled as below: